James Abbott (Indian Army officer): Early career in India

-He was commissioned as a cadet in the Bengal Artillery at the age of sixteen, arriving in India in 1823.
+Abbott was commissioned as a cadet in the Bengal Artillery at the age of sixteen, arriving in India in 1823.
 He first saw action at the Siege of Bharatpur under the command of his older brother Augustus.
-In 1827 he was promoted to lieutenant and made adjutant to the Sirhind division of artillery.
+In 1827 he was promoted to lieutenant and made adjutant to the Sirhind division of British artillery.
 During this period he saw little action, and between 1835 and 1836 was assigned to the revenue surveys in Gorakhpur and later Bareilly.
 In June 1838 he was promoted to brevet captain.

 The Great Game

-In November 1838, Abbott served in the army of Sir John Keane, who had been tasked with supporting Shuja Shah Durrani in his bid to wrest power from Dost Mohammad Khan in Afghanistan.
+In November 1838, Abbott served in the army of Sir John Keane, who had been tasked with supporting Shah Shuja Durrani in his bid to wrest power from Dost Mohammad Khan in Afghanistan.
 The British had been eager to secure Afghanistan, the gateway to India, in light of increasing Russian influence in Central Asia.

 In 1839 the British learned that Russia was planning an invasion of the Khanate of Khiva.
 In December 1839 acting Captain Abbott was sent from Herat to Khiva in an attempt to negotiate the release of Russian slaves and thereby deny the Russians a pretext for invasion.
 If war had already broken out, Abbott was instructed to attempt to negotiate a settlement.
 Abbott reached Khiva in late January, a week or so before the Russians were forced to turn back due to an unusually cold winter.
 The Khivans knew little of Britain and he was hampered by a lack of understanding of Khivan language and culture.
 The attempt to release Russian slaves failed.
 He did agree with the Khivan ruler, Allah Quli Khan, to establish a British agent in Khiva and to travel to Russia to negotiate between the two powers.
 He had no authorisation to serve as the Khan's agent, but had no way to communicate with his superiors in India.
 In March 1840 Abbott set off from Khiva to Fort Alexandrovsk on the Caspian Sea.
 His caravan was attacked by Kazakhs and he was wounded in the hand and taken hostage, but he and his party were released because the Kazakhs feared British retribution.
 He reached Saint Petersburg but the attempt at mediation failed.
 His bravery was recognised through promotion to full Captain.

 In May 1840 Lieutenant Richmond Shakespear of the Bengal Artillery went from Herat via Merv to Khiva.
 He was successful and escorted 416 Russian captives to the Caspian.
 Shakespear was knighted for this undertaking.